-Stage is one of the most important therapeutic and prognostic criteria for renal tumours.
-It has been shown in all multicentre trials that accuracy of staging still represents a major problem.
-This is partly because renal tumours are usually very large at nephrectomy and it is often very difficult to assess their relationship with normal renal anatomical structures such as the renal capsule and the renal sinus.
-The renal sinus is best recognised by the presence of blood and lymphatic vessels and, in particular, nerves that are never present within tumours.
+Tumour stage is one of the most important therapeutic and prognostic criteria for renal tumours.
+It has been shown in all multicentre trials that accuracy of staging still represents a major problem.17 This is partly because renal tumours are usually very large at nephrectomy and it is often very difficult to assess their relationship with normal renal anatomical structures such as the renal capsule and the renal sinus.
+The renal sinus is best recognised by the presence of nerves, blood vessels and lymphatics; nerves are of particular significance as they are never present within tumours.